adamjmurray/chorus.js/README.md

 - Different track follow modes: scale, chords, harmony (all notes in chords), chromatic...
 - Drum tracks should be able to specify a single pitch to use
   - Just set the pitches property to something like [C4]?
 Melodies should work with pitches and not just Numbers...
-- Octave settings for tracks
+- Octave settings for tracks (microtonal support? lazy evaluate based on scale length!)
 - For chord names, I want to do TRIAD[4].inv(-1) to invert it.
 We need "lazy" inversions because we have not yet assigned a scale.
 - Enhance Section behavior